 Serverless Computing comes with several advantages.

-Generally, Serverless computing has low cost compared to traditional and cloud servers.
+Generally, Serverless computing has a low cost compared to traditional and cloud servers.

 Deploying the program or application is easier compared to other models of servers.
 This is because the cloud provider takes care of the operating and runtime systems.
 We just have to package and deploy the code.